+ Refresh to return to English

 Visit our Video Training Libraryto view sessions from past Partners in Care Summits.
 Add yourself to our contact list to get updates.

 *** More News and Information ***

 The standards address the core components of the structure and process of an effective system of care for CYSHCN and are intended for use or adaptation by a wide range of stakeholders at the national, state, and local levels.
 CRS will work with other ADRS divisions (including Alabama's Early Intervention System and Vocational Rehabilitation Services) as well as community agencies and partners to incorporate these standards into all aspects of care and policymaking for the CYSHCN population in the state of Alabama.

 Affordable Care Act is changing health insurance options - see our new tip sheets:

 Keeping good records improves the care you receive.
 Our health care notebook is a tool to help caregivers of children with special health care needs maintain an ongoing record of his/her child's care, services, providers, and notes.

-We would be happy to talk with you about scheduling a training for your group of families.
-Call or email us about the details of your group.
+We would be happy to talk with you about scheduling training for your group of families.
+Call or email us about your group.

 Care Notebooks are now available in Spanish for you to download.
 Click here for more information.